-Cynthia Li: [00:34:42] This is another thing that’s been coming up a lot is, you know, it’s the stuff like plaque on teeth or mucus in the sinuses.
+Cynthia Li: [00:34:42] This is another thing that’s been coming up a lot is, you know, it’s the stuff like plaque on teeth or mucus in sinuses.
 Right.
-There’s this film that it’s in the guide that pathogens that harmful microorganisms hide out in as well as beneficial ones.
+There’s this film that it’s in the guide that pathogens, that harmful microorganisms hide out in as well as beneficial ones.
 And do we need to do a little bit of biofilm disruption?
-And, you know, and a lot of the nutrients that that are beneficial.
-Again, in other ways that Keresatin is one, Elle Fanning is one.
-They’re also an acetyl Sistine, which is a potent antioxidant.
+And, you know, and a lot of the nutrients that that are beneficial, again, in other ways, like Quercetin is one, L-Theanine is one.
+There’s also N-acetyl-cysteine which is a potent antioxidant.
 They actually can work on the biofilm as well.
 So oftentimes we’re already doing that.
 Patients just aren’t aware of it.
 So that said, the auto immune paleo diet and ones like it can be really beneficial as a detox and as a gut healing protocol.
-So usually what I do with my patients is in again, it totally depends on what they’re able to do.
+So usually what I do with my patients is, and again, it totally depends on what they’re able to do.
 You know, their resources, their support, their personal knowledge coming in to see me.
-But I usually have them start with a general paleo diet, so.
-All right.
-Can you do 30 days of a period?
-I just know grains.
+But I usually have them start with a general paleo diet So, all right.
+Can you do 30 days of a paleo diet?
+Just no grains.
 Right.
 No sugars, no alcohol, no caffeine.
 Really increasing the healthy natural fats and really increasing the variety of Whole Foods, vegetables, fruits.

 Cynthia Li: [00:36:12] And oftentimes that’s enough.
-Oftentimes that’s enough.
 And for me, I guess that was the closest diet that I had tried when I was really healing.
 And then after the initial, I did that for about three months.
 And then after that, I continued to stay gluten, dairy, soy and egg free.
 So, you know, it’s kind of close to an autoimmune paleo diet.
-But I began introducing grains that were non gluten.
+But I began introducing grains that were non-gluten.
 And I continued on that particular diet.
 So it’s going to vary.
 And yeah, I do a lot of variability with my patients.

 Maria Marlowe: [00:36:48] I think it’s great that you bring that up because I think when dealing with something like autoimmune, there’s not a one size fits all treatment plan.
 And it is important to find a practitioner such as yourself who can really dig deeper and understands that there’s multiple different factors involved and try to work on on each of these things and not to get discouraged or feel like there’s only one way to heal.
 Oftentimes there’s a little bit of leeway and multiple different ways that you can find the solution and heal and get better.
 Absolutely.
 Absolutely.
 So you also talk about intuition and the book.
 So why is that important?
 And tell us more about that.
 What is your definition of intuition?